-Just because we can’t all offer 50% off and two for one deals like the big boys, doesn’t mean we can’t still offer our customers exciting offers and cash in on Black Friday.
+Just because we can’t all offer 50% off and two-for-one deals like the big boys, doesn’t mean that we can’t still offer our customers exciting offers and cash in on Black Friday.

 Here are a few ideas for you to try:

 Start early Who says your Black Friday sale has to start on Black Friday?
 Why not try starting your sale at 7pm on Thursday (more affectionately known as Grey Thursday), to catch people when they are already at home and usually bored?
 Bored people spend money.

 Have at least one jaw-dropping sale Try running a “jaw-dropping” sale on a popular item to lure customers on to your site – it’s likely they’ll likely pick up a few other items on their way to the checkout.